schwarzlichtbezirk/wpk/README.md

 * Access to package by file mapping, as to slice, as to file.
 * Package can be formed by several steps.
 * Package can be used as insert-read database.
+* Can be used union of packages as single file system.

 # Structure